Site icon The Chili Life

 Capsicum Chinense & Apocalypse Scorpion

 Chinense chilies are typically very hot (the world’s hottest pepper, Bhut Jolokia aka “Ghost Pepper”, is of this variety) and have a fruity taste.
 Some of the Chinense varieties can be placed in the shadow (e.g., habanero).
-They do grow very slow and prefer high humidity.
+They do grow very slowly and prefer high humidity.

 A nice looking Apocalypse Chocolate pepper